-I. TIMING AND MANNER OF REGISTRATION
+I. DATES OF REGISTRATION

 Prior to registering for courses, you will need to claim your Fordham AccessIT ID.